bendangelo/EntityJS/README.md

 ## QUnit Testing

-All games use [QUnit](http://docs.jquery.com/QUnit) as the primary test framework.
-Its light weight and easy to use.
+All games use [QUnit](http://docs.jquery.com/QUnit) for testing, its light weight and easy to use.
 Checkout the platform template to see some example tests.

 ### Factories

-Factories are used to create a complex entity in one line of code.
-During tests you may need to test a specific type of entity multiple times and its annoying constantly changing its values.
-Factories solve this issue.
+Factories are used to easily create complex entities.
+During tests you may need access to a specific type of entity multiple times.
+Factories make it easy to create any kind of entity at anytime.

 Simply create a new `factories.js` in the `/tests` directory and add something like below.